What are Employee Benefits?

 Employee Benefits in Belgium

 Given the heavy tax burden in Belgium, extra-legal benefits are quite common and popular.
-With extra-legal benefits, an employer can offer (extra-legal) advantages whereby his / her employees will be motivated and protected.
+With extra-legal benefits, a belgian employer can offer (extra-legal) advantages whereby his / her employees will be motivated and protected.
 Besides, some of these employee benefits are exempted from tax and social security charges, provided that certain conditions are met.
+Your payroll provider can check this for you.

-The most common form of employee benefits in Belgium is group insurance.
+One of the most common forms of employee benefits in Belgium is group insurance.
 Generally speaking, such an insurance guarantees pension capital, capital in case of death, incapacity to work and health insurance.
 Sometimes, these benefits are partly funded by employees.

 All employees in Belgium must contribute to a health insurance fund (a mutuelle).
 Most medical costs are partly reimbursed by the health insurance fund.
 Employers can provide employees with an additional health insurance cover as employee benefit.